 HSV-1 can infect the cornea of the eye.
 This infection (called herpes simplex keratitis Herpes Simplex Keratitis Herpes simplex keratitis is an eye infection that involves the cornea (the clear layer in front of the iris and pupil) and is caused by herpes simplex virus.
-Eye pain, tearing, redness, a feeling... read more ) causes a painful sore, tearing, sensitivity to light, and blurred vision.
+The infection commonly recurs and... read more ) causes a painful sore, tearing, sensitivity to light, and blurred vision.
 Over time, particularly without treatment, the cornea can become cloudy, causing a significant loss of vision.

 Infants or adults with a skin disorder called atopic eczema Atopic Dermatitis (Eczema) Atopic dermatitis (commonly referred to as eczema) is chronic, itchy inflammation of the upper layers of the skin that often develops in people who have hay fever or asthma and in people who... read more can develop a potentially severe HSV infection in the area of skin that has the eczema (eczema herpeticum).
 Therefore, people with atopic eczema should avoid being near anyone with an active herpes infection.